blghtr/dashboard_lego/README.md

 - **`GroupedHistogramPreset`**: Creates an interactive histogram with dropdowns for column and grouping selection
 - **`MissingValuesPreset`**: Displays a bar chart showing the percentage of missing values for each column, helping quickly assess data quality
 - **`BoxPlotPreset`**: Allows comparing distributions of a numeric feature across different categories using interactive box plot charts
+- **`KneePlotPreset`**: Knee/elbow plot for optimization analysis and cluster validation with optional automatic knee detection

 Example usage of presets can be found in `examples/03_presets_dashboard.py`.